sethbattin/discordwebhook/README.md

 What
 ----
 Following this example requires only two things:
 1. A discord server with channel that has a webhook.
-Check out [that, help is available in this github repository's wiki.
+It may require help from a server admin; see [this guide about creating a webhook](https://github.com/Akizo96/de.isekaidev.discord.wbbBridge/wiki/How-to-get-Webhook-ID-&-Token).
 2. A text editor.
 This example uses a single html file to send data to discord, and it is easy to edit with any program that allows typing.
-The content may be incorporated into a much more complicated website, but that is beyond the scope of this example.

 How
 ---